 Summary Omega-3 fatty acids — especially DHA — may improve the length and quality of your sleep.

 DHA is a structural component of your skin.
 It is responsible for the health of cell membranes, which make up a large part of your skin.

 A healthy cell membrane results in soft, moist, supple and wrinkle-free skin.

-- Preventing hyperkeratinization of hair follicles (the little red bumps often seen on upper arms).
+- Preventing hyperkeratinization of hair follicles, which appears as the little red bumps often seen on upper arms.

 - Reducing premature aging of your skin.